Party Awards Autumn 2026

 Criteria: awarded to those who have achieved more for their constituents, the underprivileged in society, or perhaps even taken on government and changed things for the better.
 Please click here for more information about the award and Lib Dem Women.
 Nomination Portal

-All candidates must themselves be party members, and be nominated by a party member.
+Candidates for all awards must be a party member, and be nominated by a party member.

 What is the deadline and when will I find out?